Alfresco/alfresco-ng2-components/docs/user-guide/kerberos.md

 # Kerberos
 The configuration for Kerberos authentication will allow users to access ADF applications by entering their credentials only once when logging into their Windows environment.

-To correctly setup your ADF app to work with Kerberos you need to set `withCredentials` property to true in the `auth` section of
+To enable Kerberos SSO and bypass the normal login, set the `withCredentials` property to `true` in the `auth` section of the `app.config.json`:
-`app.config.json` this will enable Kerberos and bypass the normal login:

 ```json
 {